getcarina/getcarina.com/_tutorials/run-docker-image.md

   -tutorial
 ---

 Docker Images serve as the building blocks for containers.
 The image acts as software you load into the container.
-They can be as simple as running a single command like `run hello-world`, or as complex as an entire database or host operating system.
+The image can be as simple as running a single command like `run hello-world`, or as complex as an entire database or host operating system.

-This is the benefit of Docker Images.
-Anyone can create and share their images through [Docker hub](https://hub.docker.com/).
+The benefit of Docker images is that anyone can create and share their images through [Docker hub](https://hub.docker.com/).
 Even if your computer cannot run the software in a Docker Image, Docker containers will always be able to run that image.
 This offers a clear advantage over virtual machines(VMs), which are limited to the scope of the hardware running the VMs.

 This tutorial describes how to find and run any image from Docker hub.